Sidebar navigation

 Changing your course (Transfer)

 Depending on the course you wish to change to, you may be eligible to transfer credit you have been previously awarded.
-However, in some cases no credit may be transferred and you will study all modules on your new course.
+However, in some cases no credit may be transferred and you will have to study all modules on your new course.

 Transfer information

 First, contact your current Course Leader, and also the Course Leader of the course you want to change to.
-Make sure that both course leaders agree that the transfer is the right move academically and that you can transfer to the new course at that time.
-Once you have spoken with your Personal Tutor or Course Leader, you can make your request via your Student View.
+Both course leaders must agree that the transfer is the right move academically, that you meet the requirements, and that you can transfer to the new course at that time.

 If you are studying on a Student Visa you should consider the following points:

-- To find out whether your change of course is allowed for your Student Visa, email registration@port.ac.uk;
+• To find out whether your change of course is allowed for your Student Visa, email registration@port.ac.uk

-- If your request is approved for your visa and by the departments, we will report the change to UK Visa and Immigration (UKVI).
+• If your request is approved for your visa and by the departments, we will report the change to UK Visa and Immigration (UKVI).

 If you transfer to a course with a different tuition fee, you will be billed accordingly:

-- For the previous course up to the liability point that applies to the time of the change;
+• For the previous course up to the liability point that applies to the time of the change;

-- Plus the tuition fee for the new course from the liability point that applies to the time of the change.
+• Plus the tuition fee for the new course from the liability point that applies to the time of the change.

 You will find full information on liability periods in our Tuition Fee Policy.